In Depth Baby Product Reviews Led by a Pediatrician

 Don't forget that reading together still holds benefits in this age group.
 Our review includes picture books you and your child may enjoy reading together, such as Rosie Revere, Engineer, Stand Tall, Molly Lou Melon, and The Day the Crayons Quit.
 Alternatively, try joke-telling with The Big Book of Silly Jokes for Kids.

-It is important to remember that since every child's learning journey is unique, they will progress differently in reading confidently and independently.
-But, selecting a book for your child is a little like match-making.
+It is important to remember that every child's learning journey is unique; they will progress differently in reading confidence and independence.
+Selecting a book for your child is a little like match-making.
 Follow their interests and passions.
 Also, provide books that meet their reading level.
 For children who can read independently, don't forget that reading together is a meaningful connection with benefits.

 Make a Bookmark